Moving office? It’s not usually a time you think of better employee engagement and productivity.

 Remote working doesn’t suit every business - but you might find more positive results than you expect.

 The most prominent Stanford University study on remote working at travel agency CTrip measured the productivity of call centre workers.
 Staff who worked from home for 9 months showed a 13.5% increase in calls processed, higher reported job satisfaction and staff were half as likely to leave the organisation.
+Digital phone systems for business make this a viable option for all businesses, even small businesses.

 Moving office doesn’t have to signal a permanent change to remote working but it is a perfect time to experiment with these options during the months of transition.
 If your business has positive results, you can adopt remote working solutions as part of your company culture, or offer it to the employees who show more productivity, engagement, or other business results.
 Mobile collaboration tools can be used anywhere, at any time, and can adapt to individual preferences.